aeolus-project/zephyrus/README.md

 Executing Zephyrus using this settings file would be very simple: `./zephyrus.native -settings my.settings`.

-The exact command-line arguments equivalent is a little heavier and looks like that:
+The exact command-line arguments equivalent is definitely a little heavier and looks like that:

 ```
 ./zephyrus-native -u u.json -ic ic.json -spec spec.spec -opt compact -out json output.json -out graph-deployment output.dot
 ```

-#####Parameters handling
+#####Handling settings

-(How setting files and command line parameters are handled and append to / override each other)
+######How setting files and command line parameters are handled and how individual settings override / stack with each other.

 If you want you can specify multiple setting files for Zephyrus to read and add some command-line arguments on top of it.
 All the parameters from the setting files and all the command-line arguments will be taken into accound.

-The order in which the parameters are handled can be important if the same parameter is declared twice.
-What happens in this situation depends on the parameter itself, in most cases the its value is simply overriden by the new declaration, in some cases the two values stack (i.e. the new value is appended to the old one).
+The order in which the settings are handled can be important if the same setting is declared twice.
+What happens in this situation depends on the parameter itself: in most cases the the value declared before will be simply overriden by the one declared later ("before" or "later" in the settings handling order), but in some cases the two values will stack (i.e. the new value is appended to the old one).

-Zephyrus handles the parameters, including these declared in the setting files, always exactly in the order of the command line arguments.
-Also before doing anything else, it reads the default settings file "default.settings" (if it exists).
-So for example when you execute:
+Zephyrus handles the settings always exactly following the order of the command line arguments.
+This includes the settings declared in the setting files as all the setting files are included on with a command line argument (`-settings <settings-file-path>`).
+Also before doing anything else, Zephyrus reads the default settings file "default.settings" (if it exists).

+So for example when you execute

 ```
 ./zephyrus.native -u u.json -settings my-params.settings -ic ic.json
 ```

-then:
+what happens is:

-1. first Zephyrus will parse the "default.json" settings file and handle all the parameters declared inside,
+1. first Zephyrus will parse the "default.json" settings file and handle all the settings declared inside,
-2. then it will the "-u" argument (assigning the value "u.json" to the "input_file_universe" parameter),
+2. then it will handle the "-u" argument (assigning the value "u.json" to the "input_file_universe" setting),
-3. after it will parse the settings file "my-params.settings" and handle all the parameter assignments which are inside (possibly overriding the value of the "input_file_universe" command line parameter and any other parameters declared in the "default.json" settings file),
+3. after it will parse the settings file "my-params.settings" and handle all the setting assignments which are inside (possibly overriding the value of the "input_file_universe" declared by the command line parameter `-u` and / or override any other settings already declared in the "default.json" settings file),
-4. and finally it will handle the "-ic" argument (assigning the value "ic.json" to the "input_file_configuration" parameter, possibly overriding the previous value if it was declared in any of the setting files).
+4. and finally it will handle the "-ic" argument (assigning the value "ic.json" to the "input_file_configuration" parameter, possibly overriding the previous value if this setting was declared in any of the two parsed setting files).

-Note: As we said before, in some cases the parameter value is not overriden, but extended.
-Details can be found below, in the part of this document describing each available parameter.
-However if you plan on using this feature, you should check how it behaves in specific situations, because for now it was not tested thoroughly and there may be some strange things happening sometimes (e.g. in case of the "-out" parameter apparently all the values declared in the setting files are appended to each other correctly, but they override all the values declared as command line arguments, so only the "-out" arguments appearing after the last "-settings" argument will not be overriden, but appended to the parameter's value).
+Note: As we said before, in some cases a setting's value is not overriden, but extended.
+Details can be found below, in the part of this document describing each available setting.
+However if you plan on using this feature, you should check how it behaves in specific situations, because for now it was not tested thoroughly and there may be some strange things happening sometimes (e.g. in case of the "results" setting, corresponding to the `-out` command line argument, apparently all the values declared in the setting files are appended to each other correctly, but they override all the values declared as command line arguments, so only the `-out` arguments appearing after the last `-settings` argument will not be overriden, but appended to the parameter's value).

 #####Setting files syntax

-Zephyrus setting file syntax is quite straightforward as settings are basically a list of key-value pairs.
+Zephyrus setting file syntax is quite straightforward as settings are basically key-value pairs.

-Assigning a value to a parameter takes form of a pair: the parameter name and the value, divided by an equality sign ('='):
+Assigning a value to a setting takes form of a pair: the setting name and its value, divided by an equality sign:
 ```
 parameter = value
 ```